 The biases that work against diversity

-Very few people would actively seek to disadvantage someone because of the colour of their skin, or the fact they use walking sticks or a hearing aid.
-And because they would never consciously do this, people can make the mistake of believing that disadvantage doesn’t exist.
+Though it happens, few people would actively seek to disadvantage someone because of the colour of their skin, or the fact they use walking sticks or a hearing aid.
+And because many would never consciously do this, people can make the mistake of believing that disadvantage doesn’t exist.

 Yet time and again, people see their culture, ethnicity, disability, sexuality or gender identity as a barrier – either to being recruited in the first place, or from progressing within an organisation.
 And the often all-male, all-white faces of the boardroom seem to suggest that these beliefs are well-founded.

 So if very few people intentionally discriminate – yet discrimination still happens – what is going on?

 In recent years, workplace psychologists and behavioural economists have identified some key characteristics of human thinking.
 They all stem from a fundamental, which is basically, for a lot of the time, we all operate on autopilot.
 Nobel economics laureate Daniel Kahneman called this: System 1 and System 2 thinking.

 System 1 thinking is the fast, automatic – often emotional – thinking that human beings do.
 System 2 is the thinking where we have to work stuff out.
 So if someone asks you what 2x2 is, your System 1 already knows the answer without thinking, and can blurt out: 4!
 But if someone asks you what 347x68 is, you might have to spend a little time working it out – so System 2 kicks in.

 System 1 is built up of all the stuff we’ve ever learned or absorbed – from basics like 2x2, all the way through to highly nuanced social norms and frameworks for thinking.
 It allows us to shortcut the brain-ache of working things out – because our System 1 is stocked with template responses to situations that churn out on autopilot.